Joseph-Marie Jacquard

 Jacquard’s genius obviously lay not in originating the revolutionary ideas behind his loom, but in building upon the work of previous innovators, bringing their ideas together, adding his own insights, and solving a variety of practical engineering problems, to create an automatic loom that was fast, reliable and most importantly—commercially viable.
 Jacquard’s loom revolutionized the speed at which decorated silk fabrics could be woven.
 Using the Jacquard loom, a skilled weaver could produce two feet of decorated silk fabric per day, compared with one inch per day that could be produced by a skilled two-man draw loom team.

-The modern Jacquard looms are using image scanners, allowing any visual image to be woven to be inputted into the loom.
+The modern Jacquard looms use image scanners, allowing any visual image to be woven to be inputted into the loom.
 The scanner, in turn, is linked to a computer, that converts the image into pixels in a program, which is used to control the hooks that lift the correct warp threads to form the image during the weaving process.

 Biography of Joseph-Marie Jacquard